cryptoally/dash-board/README.md

-# dash-board
+# pura-board

 ## Overview
-dash-board is a board for monitoring DASH digital currency.
+pura-board is a board for monitoring PURA digital currency.
 The board shows network information and prices.
 Prices are average values calculated from several exchanges.
 Refer to the code for more information.

-## What is DASH?
+## What is PURA?
-[Dash](https://github.com/dashpay/dash) is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+[Pura](https://github.com/PURAcoin/PURA) is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.

 ## Installing